A Model to Measure the Spread Power of Rumors

 In Section \ref{subsec:Feature weighting}, a score is assigned to each feature.
 These scores indicate the relative importance of each feature when making a prediction.
 Feature importance scores can provide insight into features extracted from the dataset.
 The relative scores can highlight which features maybe most or least relevant to the target.
 In this section, the effect of weighting is evaluated.
 For this purpose, we have chosen a real application called rumor detection.
 Therefore, the effect of the feature weighting on the rumor detection problem is investigated.

-In this section, two experiments are performed to show the importance of feature weighting in the rumor detection task: (1) Rumor detection based on the features presented in Tables \ref{tbl: 1}, \ref{tbl: Newsworthy features}, and \ref{tbl: Ambiguity features} regardless of the importance of each feature.
-(2) Rumor detection based on the features of the Tables \ref{tbl: 1}, \ref{tbl: Newsworthy features}, and \ref{tbl: Ambiguity features} that weighted by PSO.
-Table \ref{tbl: 7} show the effect of weighting features on the rumor classification process in all three evaluation metrics of Precision (P), Recall (R), and F-measure (F1).
+two experiments are performed to show the importance of feature weighting in the rumor detection task: (1) Rumor detection based on the features presented in Tables \ref{tbl: 1}, \ref{tbl: Newsworthy features}, and \ref{tbl: Ambiguity features} regardless of the importance of each feature.
+(2) Rumor detection based on the same features weighted by PSO.
+Experimental results in Table \ref{tbl: 7} show the effect of weighting features on the rumor classification process in all three evaluation metrics of Precision (P), Recall (R), and F-measure (F1).
 Our main goal of weighting features is to make features of high importance more effective in calculating SPR.
 Therefore, we used the weights extracted by the PSO as the coefficient of each feature in the SPR calculation process.